wongm/zenphoto-daily-summary/README.md

 1. Copy daily-summary.php and the /daily-summary folder into the /plugins directory of your Zenphoto installation.
 2. Rename daily-summary.php.sample-theme to daily-summary.php and copy it into your current Zenphoto theme folder.
 3. Enable the 'daily-summary' plugin in the Zenphoto backend.
-4. Navigate to yourzenphotoaddress.com/?p=daily-summary and you will now see a page summarising therecently uploaded images from your gallery.
+4. Navigate to yourzenphotoaddress.com/?p=daily-summary and you will now see a page summarising the recently uploaded images from your gallery.

 Note: you will probably need to edit the daily-summary.php.sample-theme theme file to match the look and feel of our current Zenphoto theme.